ruggeri/tech-notes/math/fourier2.md

 We've decided how we want to decompose a function.
 But in what sense is the "recomposition" the original vector?
-In a finite dimensional space, after decompsition, we could restore and get exactly the original vector.
+In a finite dimensional space, after decomposition, we could restore and get exactly the original vector.
 But here, the "restoration" is actually a sequence of restorations.
 In what sense does this converge to the original?